Image courtesy of Gregg Miner

 The banjo is a truly American instrument, born out of communities of enslaved Africans and developing over the centuries to be present throughout the western world and beyond.
 For an organological society such as AMIS, the story of banjo allows tangible object focused research into important sociological and racial questions.

 The mandolin and the guitar can be said to have had a much longer history within the European musical tradition.
 Their histories converge regularly throughout from the mandora, the Chitarra battente, to the twentieth century American archtop-guitar tradition.
 Research into one will assist and be of value for research into the other.
 The guitar enjoys a history from its European beginnings in the Renaissance as it emerged from the Arabic world and so arguably existed centuries before something that would be agreed to be a mandolin.
 This group does not want to limit by time or place any research into these instruments and invites thinking and collaboration where ever it arises.

 The American Musical Instrument Society already enjoys the regular contribution of a broad range of musical instrument specialists.
 Academics, makers, conservators, collectors, and players all have a forum here and in the same way we hope to move forward, inviting research and thinking across all specialisms.

 WAYS TO GET INVOLVED:

-If you’re interested in learning more about this working group please get in touch with the chair of the Banjo Mandolin and Guitar working group, Daniel Wheeldon.
+If you’re interested in learning more about this working group please get in touch with the chair of the Banjo Mandolin and Guitar working group, Katalin Koltai.
 If you are a student you might be eligible to have travel and accommodation paid for, have a look at the Gribbon Award for more information.
 In the meantime, keep an eye open for this working group’s blog posts!